 Led by Rubena Wallis

 The Point Student Center

 This group is for anyone who wants to make quilts by hand or machine.
 It doesn’t matter if you are a beginner or experienced quilter.
-Everyone brings their own projects to work on each week.
+Everyone brings her own projects to work on each week.
 Everyone is welcome to come and fellowship, quilt and/or stitch a project.

 9:30-11:30 a.m.
-Begins January 10 (Ongoing)
+(Ongoing)

 Led by Joni Case and Fran Kirk

-North Adult Education Room 7
+North Adult Center, Room 7